 - SAQA at Quilt Festival HoustonSAQA is headed to Houston for the International Quilt Festival next week.
 Will you be there?
 We will have a booth on the show floor right next to our debuting Global Exhibitions Metamorphosis and Dusk to Dawn.
 We will have all the available SAQA Benefit Auction Quilts on display for purchase, including these beautiful pieces below: We will also have a complete array of other SAQA merchandise including the brand new publication Art Quilts Unfolding: 50 Years of Innovation.
 This is the first opportunity for quilt lovers to view and purchase this beautiful book full of history and quilts.
 OTHER HOUSTON EVENTS In addition to having a booth, two new SAQA Global Exhibitions on display, and the new publication Art Quilts Unfolding, we also have several events scheduled to happen during the weekend of the festival.
-We hope you will join us! ... read more2 weeks ago
+We hope you will join us! ... read more3 months ago

 We love hearing from our community!